Three Levels

 -

-Introducing ©PromptFlow Sequences (PFSs) for strategic prompting and logical progression
+Introducing the PromptFlow Sequences (PFSs) for strategic prompting and logical progression

 -

-Using ©POWER Bots to support targeted language skills
+Using the POWER Bots to support targeted language skills

 -

-Integrating ©POWER, ©PFSs, and ©POWER Bots into a cohesive learning process
+Integrating the POWER, the PFSs, and the POWER Bots into a cohesive learning process

 Output: Students take greater initiative, refine AI outputs, request feedback, and negotiate meaning with AI, while teachers shift into mentoring and advisory roles.